NDDonman/revisions/README.md

 - **Compare Revisions**: Compare any revision with the current file state.
 - **Restore Revisions**: Easily restore your file to any previous revision.
 - **Cleanup Old Revisions**: Remove old revisions to manage storage.
-- **Name & Rename Revisions**: Easily name or rename your file using the pencil icon.
+- **Name or Rename Revisions**: Easily name or rename your file using the pencil icon.

 ## Installation